 Both kinds have some symptoms in common, like:

 Pain.
-Your child may hurt when he tries to walk, lift something, or put pressure on a limb.
+Your child may hurt when they try to walk, lift something, or put pressure on a limb.

 Bruising.
 You may notice this in the area of the injury, and your child may say it feels tender.

 Swelling.
-Your child can also get bumps or other obvious changes in the way his limb looks.
+Your child can also get bumps or other obvious changes in the way their limb looks.

 Snapping noise.
-Your child may say that he heard this at the moment he was injured.
+Your child may say that they heard this at the moment they were injured.

 Numbness.
 This could be a sign of nerve damage near a break.
-A change in the color of his skin could mean the same thing.
+A change in the color of their skin could mean the same thing.

 Can't straighten.
-Your child may have trouble doing this in the area of his injury, like a damaged elbow, for example.
+Your child may have trouble doing this in the area of their injury, like a damaged elbow, for example.